filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ---
 title: "Tasks"
-description: "An explanation of the tasks the lotus-miner daemon is doing"
+description: "An explanation of the tasks the lotus-miner daemon are responsible for"
-lead: "An explanation of the tasks the lotus-miner daemon is doing"
+lead: "An explanation of the tasks the lotus-miner daemon are responsible for"
 draft: false
 menu:
     storage-providers: